michael-wall/rabbit-mq-demo/README.md

 - Deploy the RabbitMQ custom service and configure RabbitMQ
   - The rabbitmq/LCP.json in the repository is pre-configured, the memory and cpu can be reduced e.g. to 2048 and 1 respectively for demo purposes if Liferay PaaS resources are scarce.
   - Build and deploy the rabbitmq custom service in the Liferay PaaS environment.
+    - It may take an hour or more for the RabbitMQ Management console to be accessible but the RabbitMQ shell is accessible once the service has started.
   - rabbitmqctl and rabbitmqadmin commands can be run from the RabbitMQ service shell.
     - Run these commands from the RabbitMQ service shell to create the required message queues:
       - rabbitmqadmin --username=***\[rabbit-mq-default-user\]*** --password=***\[rabbit-mq-default-pass\]*** declare queue name=demo-queue durable=true